 - ¾ cup chicken broth/stock

-- 3 tbsp finely chopped fresh rosemary
+- 3 tablespoon finely chopped fresh rosemary

 - 1 cup half and half

-- 1 tsp heaped cornstarch
+- 1 teaspoon heaped cornstarch

 - Sandwich the chicken breast between two sheets of clingfilm and then use a rolling pin to flatten the chicken to 1 inch thick.
 Repeat with the second chicken breast.